 All of that said, the majority of the functionality is still there in this cheaper, neater package, making it the ideal entry point for your smart thermostat life.

-Best Google Home smart bulbs: The Philips Hue A19 white starter kit (includes two bulbs and hub)
+3. The Philips Hue A19 white starter kit

 You can give your bulbs names such as “living room” or “kitchen” and control them independently, including switching them on or off, brightening or dimming them, and setting the brightness to a specific percentage.

-You can get the more expensive Philips package, with colored bulbs, for $136.47.
+You can get the more expensive Philips package, with colored bulbs, for around $130.
 With these, you can set the bulbs to any colors with the command “turn all the lights [color].”
-If you’re just starting out and not sure if you’ll take advantage of the multiple colors, I’d save the $60-odd bucks and stick with the white option — you can always add colored bulbs later.
+If you’re just starting out and not sure if you’ll take advantage of the multiple colors, I’d save $60 and stick with the white option — you can always add colored bulbs later.

 For a lighting solution that works without a hub, check out the LIFX bulbs.
 Note that they’re quite a bit more expensive to buy individually than the Philips bulbs but are still excellent Google Home accessories.